 Livingston-James 5/ Plum Ridge

-The Livingston-James project areas comprise 4,701 acres located in central-east Columbus.
-This has been identified as a Blueprint priority area due to a high number of basement backups that are clustered throughout the project area.
-The sanitary sewer overflow associated with this area occurs in a main sewer line, and must be addressed through system-wide improvements.
+The Livingston-James project areas total 4,701 in central-east Columbus.
+Livingston-James is a Blueprint priority area due to a high number of basement backups that are clustered throughout the project area.
+The sanitary sewer overflow associated with this area must be addressed through system-wide improvements.

 Design Details